2018 FIFA World Cup Group A: Uruguay vs Russia

 The two teams had met in one previous game, a friendly in 2012, which ended in a 1–1 draw.
 With Russia formerly playing as the Soviet Union, the sides had faced each other seven times, including two matches at the World Cup, one in the 1962 FIFA World Cup group stage, won by the Soviet Union 2–1, and the other one at the 1970 FIFA World Cup quarter-finals, won by Uruguay 1–0.

 Luis Suárez curled a low free-kick into the bottom-right corner after Yury Gazinsky's foul on Rodrigo Bentancur.
 Denis Cheryshev struck a half-volley straight at Fernando Muslera.
 He then found the net at the other end on 23 minutes, though, as his touch diverted Diego Laxalt's first-time effort past Igor Akinfeev.
 In the 36th minute, Igor Smolnikov picked up his second booking after lunging in on Edinson Cavani, just eight minutes after being carded for a foul on Matías Vecino.
 Muslera's pass enabled Russia to counter, though Artem Dzyuba sent his close-range effort well wide.
 In the final minute of normal time, Cavani thumped home the rebound after Akinfeev had kept out Diego Godín's header.

 Russia are the first European side to fail to top their group as the host nation since Spain in 1982, and they are equal with South Africa (2010) in suffering the heaviest defeat as hosts in the group stage – both defeated 3–0 by Uruguay.
 Uruguay are the first side to win all three of their group games (scoring five goals) without conceding a single goal since Argentina in 1998 (seven goals scored, none conceded).
 Cavani became just the second player to score a goal in three separate World Cup tournaments for Uruguay after Luis Suárez.
 Muslera became Uruguay's all-time leading appearance maker at the World Cup (14), overtaking fellow goalkeeper Ladislao Mazurkiewicz.
+This was also the third time that Uruguay defeated the host nation of tournament, after Brazil in 1950 and South Africa in 2010 (this last also in the group stage).